 Pomegranate Port Reduction Sauce

-I have no problem plugging my buddy Jules because I know the products he markets, I use a lot of them myself, and Jules offers some of the best service you can find on the Net.
+I have no problem plugging my buddy Jules because I know the products he markets, I use a lot of them myself, and Jules offers some of the best services you can find on the Net.
 Jules handles all orders himself so I know he takes good care of his customers.

-In his spare time, Jules likes to dabble in the kitchen and has recently come up with his own line of products called Splash that are Pomegranate Reduction Sauces.
-They’re excellent for making sauces or adding a little extra flavor to soups and stews but I also like them on fresh fruit and ice cream.
+In his spare time, Jules likes to dabble in the kitchen and has recently come up with his own line of products called Splash which are Pomegranate Reduction Sauces.
+They're excellent for making sauces or adding a little extra flavor to soups and stews but I also like them on fresh fruit and ice cream.

 Pan Seared Pork Loin with Pomegranate Port Reduction Sauce